 IDEA and/or Section 504?

-If a student does not meet IDEA eligibility, the student may still have disability protections under Section 504 of the Rehabilitation Act of 1973.
-A family can consider whether disability impacts a “major life activity” that overlaps with school impact.
-If so, a Section 504 Plan supports the student with accommodations that enable equitable access to school.
-A student with an IEP has protections under IDEA and Section 504; accommodations are built into the IEP.
+If a student does not meet IDEA eligibility, the student may still have the civil right to help, protected by Section 504 of the Rehabilitation Act of 1973.
+An educational evaluation determines whether there is a disability impacting a “major life activity.”
+If so, a Section 504 Plan enables the student to access school with individualized supports and accommodations.
 PAVE provides an article: Section 504: A Plan for Equity, Access and Accommodations.
 Note that a student with an IEP has protections from special education law (IDEA) and civil rights protections from Section 504.

 If a student has not been identified for school-based services, the first step is to request an educational evaluation.
 State deadlines apply to formal requests.
 PAVE provides an article with basic information about that process and a sample letter format for requesting a free evaluation from the school district: Sample Letter to Request Evaluation.